moleculerjs/site/source/docs/service.md

     version: 1
 }
 ```
 The `name` is a mandatory property so it must be defined.
-It's the first part of actionName when you call it with `broker.call`.
+It's the first part of action name when you call it with `broker.call`.

+> You can disable service name prefixing with the `$noServiceNamePrefix: true` setting in Service settings.

 The `version` is an optional property.
 If you are running multiple version of the same service this needs to be set.
 It will be a prefix in the actionName.
+It can be a `Number` or a `String`.
 ```js
 {
     name: "posts",